apognu/knox/README.md

 ```
 $ knox init myidentity@example.com
  INFO  libknox::commands::init > vault initialized successfully
+ INFO  knox::commands::init > local git repository initialized
 ```

 By default, the vault will be created in ```$HOME/.knox```.
 You can change this path by setting the ```KNOX_PATH``` environment variable.

+A local git repository will also be created in your vault directory (see [Git integration](#git-integration) for more information).
+This behavior can be disabled by passing `--no-git` to `init`.

 ## Add a secret